 Do the Research and Get Advice (and Maybe Get Course Credit) Along the Way

-The main venue for students writing research papers in economics is ECON 401 (Thesis in Economics), taught in the spring semester by Prof. Cumby.
+The main venue for students writing research papers in economics is ECON 4961 (formerly ECON 401) – Senior Thesis Seminar, taught in the spring semester by Professors Mark Huggett and Rod Ludema.
 If you are interested in writing a thesis, contact the professor early, preferably early in the fall.
-Some other 400-level classes involve research papers, an example is ECON 481 (Labor Economics) taught by Prof. Vroman.
+Some other 400-level classes involve research papers, an example is ECON 4481 (formerly ECON 481) – Labor Economics taught by Prof. Vroman.

 Tell the World What You Have Discovered

 Why stop with an “A” in a 4000-level course?
 If you have made a new discovery, you should publicize it, and get credit for it in the larger research community.
 The next two steps are:

 - Present your work at a research conference.
 The Carroll Round at Georgetown is an excellent forum for publicizing your research.
 Another research conferences is the Eastern Economics Association Annual Meeting.
 Ask your advisor for more information about other conferences.

 - Submit your paper for publication.
 There are many journals that are dedicated to publishing undergraduate research in economics.
 These include the Carroll Round Papers and Proceedings, the University Avenue Undergraduate Journal of Economics (UAUJE), and the Michigan Journal of Business.